mykhail-druz/mykhail-druz/README.md

 ---

-### 🎮 Things I Love
+### 🎮 Things I Love 🎵
-- **Creating & Building**: Whether it’s coding a website or playing games like Minecraft or Stardew Valley, I’m all about bringing ideas to life. 🏰
+- **Creating & Building**: Whether it’s coding a website or playing games like Minecraft/Satisfactory/Civilization, I’m all about bringing ideas to life. 🏰
 - **Music Vibes**: I love listening to music while coding—it’s the perfect combo for inspiration. 🎶
 - **Exploring Kyiv**: Long walks around the city always spark new ideas for my next project. 🌳